mantidproject/documents/Help/SingleCrystal/ALF Auto Alignment/ALF-Visualization.md

 zmin='-10'
 zmax='10'
 ```
-These are just simple variables used throughout the script - the lower and upper bound of the run numbers we want to visualize, the folder where they live and the range of Qx, Qy, Qz I want to plot.
+These are just some variables used throughout the script - the folder where your experiment data lives and the range of Qx, Qy, Qz we want to plot.
+These are hardcoded here, so you might have to see which values work for your data.

 #### Step 1
 ```
 print "Loading vanadium run..."